isomerpages/dis-dotc/_join-us/Software Engineer.md

 - Be comfortable and fluent in at least one programming language
 - Be curious and ask questions
 - Not leave broken things broken
-- Have an entrepreneurial spirit and work towards how technology can be harnessed
+- Have an entrepreneurial spirit and work towards how technology and design can be harnessed together to create great experiences

 [Apply now!](https://go.gov.sg/contact-dotc)